TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 }
 ```

-1. Analyse the posterior draws.
+c.
+Analyse the posterior draws.

 <!-- -->

-1. Generate a trace plot for each parameter.
+d.
+Generate a trace plot for each parameter.
 How many draws should be
     considered as burnin?

 ``` r